-The pressure test point is located on the inlet restrictor elbow, under the burner on the left hand side, as shown in figure 19.
+The pressure test point is located on the inlet restrictor elbow in the centre of the burner as shown in figure 19.

 Release the pressure test point screw, and attach a pressure gauge.
 Light the fire on the HIGH setting.
 To commission the appliance, the operating pressure must be in accordance with the figures stated in section 2.0 of these instructions.
 The fire is factory set to achieve the correct flow rates at the specified inlet pressure.